Deddyn/deddys-post-stream-suite/README.md

 # Deddy’s Post Stream Suite

-Turn your League of Legends streams into ready-to-copy timestamps and individual match videos.
+Turn your League of Legends streams individual match videos (and also generate Timestamps for your Youtube VODs descriptions).

 Paste your YouTube livestream VOD link, enter your EUW accounts, and generate a chronological list of your games.
 The app matches your Riot match history with the stream’s start and end times automatically.